betula/node-shared/README.md

 **resolve**

-Returns instance of you dependency, or list of instances for dependencies.
+Returns instance of you dependency, or list of instances for array of dependencies.
 Each dependency can be class, function or any value.
 - For class.
 Class will be instantiated onces and cached
 - For function.
 Function will be called and result cached
 - For any value.
 Return it value without any changes